Parable #6. Lamp on a Stand #2 (of 2):

 QUESTION: So what about our doing good works that will cause the people to glorify Avinu Shebashamayim, our Father in heaven?

 ANSWER: There are no works that we need do in and of our own selves any more!
 The Holy Spirit is doing His works.
 The Holy Spirit is the Servant-leader of us all (our Friend).
 He does all of the work with, upon, in, and through us.
-We are to enter into Rest from our works so that the great works of G-d (the Light of His Presence) might shine from Him, through us, out to the entire world.
+We are to enter into Rest from our works so that the great works of God (the Light of His Presence) might shine from Him, through us, out to the entire world.
+For these reasons we must ask Abba Avinu for his gift of the Indwelling Presence of His Spirit.
+For although we are imperfect, He is perfect and He can and will help us in our weakness.
+For these reasons it is written:

-THEREFORE: Faith without the pure, undefiled, perfect works of the Holy Spirit is a dead faith.
+This is a true saying: for faith without the pure, undefiled, perfect works of the Holy Spirit is a dead faith.
 Our works that are not of the Holy Spirit are all wood, hay, and stubble.
 Our works apart from the Spirit of the Holy One are all dead works.
-Our dead works that originate from the cellar (vanity) of our own corrupt, socially conditioned Self-life will never measure-up to the the perfect standard of Elohim Avinu (G-d our Father):
+Our dead works that originate from the cellar (vanity) of our own corrupt, socially conditioned Self-life will never measure-up to the the perfect standard of Elohim Avinu (God our Father):

 Only the perfect works of the Holy Spirit will pass through the fiery test of Adonai’s Judgment.